-Accepting Mitigation

-Code Outcome
+Accepting mitigation: Code Outcome

-A Accepted - circumstances meet the grounds for mitigation and the Mitigating Circumstances Panel is satisfied with the supporting evidence.
-A recommendation based on the severity of the impairment suffered by the student is indicated by the alphanumeric codes described under Applying Mitigation.
-PA Provisionally accepted - student has referred to difficulties in obtaining evidence or DASS has recommended that further evidence should be obtained, but, based on the description of the circumstances, the request is approved pending the evidence being provided (submission date must be before the Examination Board in which the mitigation is considered).
-A recommendation based on the severity of the impairment suffered by the student is indicated by the alphanumeric codes described under Applying Mitigation below, but it would not be applied if the requested evidence is not presented to support the case.
-N codes The following codes indicate when mitigating circumstances are not accepted by Mitigating Circumstances Panels, with the codes being helpful as part of the process of providing feedback to students.
-N Not accepted - circumstances provided by the student are not regarded as grounds for mitigation under the Policy on Mitigating Circumstances.
+A satis seve epted - circumstances meet the grounds for mitigation and the School is afied with the supporting evidence.
+A recommendation based on the erity of the impairment suffered by the student is indicated by the nanumeric codes described under Applying Mitigation. ΡΑ or D on t evid Boar seve alph visionally accepted - student has referred to difficulties in obtaining evidence ASS has recommended that further evidence should be obtained, but based the description of the circumstances, the request is approved pending the ence being provided (submission date must be before the Examination rd in which the mitigation is considered).
+A recommendation based on the erity of the impairment suffered by the student is indicated by the anumeric codes described under Applying Mitigation below, but it would be applied if the requested evidence is not presented to support the case.
+N codes The following codes indicate when mitigating circumstances are not accepted, with the codes being helpful as part of the process of providing feedback to students.
+N Not accepted - circumstances provided by the student are not regarded as grounds for mitigation under the Policy on Mitigating Circumstances and Coursework Extensions.
 N1 Not accepted - supporting evidence does not cover the relevant period.
 N2 Not accepted - supporting evidence not supplied by an appropriate source.
 N3 Not accepted - evidence is deemed insufficient to support the student's claim of seriousness of impact on their assessment performance.
 N4 Not accepted - the evidence supplied does not confirm the student's claim of the circumstance adversely affecting them.

 N5 Not accepted - no evidence is provided, and the student has not given any explanation as to the reasons why nor indicated when evidence could be available.
 N6 Not accepted - the evidence relates to a chronic condition for and which the student is already in receipt of appropriate support from the DASS.
 This decision must always be confirmed by the DASS, as there are occasions when the support available will not be able to fully mitigate the student's need.
-N7 Not accepted - evidence relates to a condition or circumstance previously used to claim mitigation where the Panel, on the earlier occasion, instructed the student that this mitigation could not be used again and may have instructed the student to obtain support from the DASS.
+N7 Not accepted - evidence relates to a condition or circumstance previously used to claim mitigation, when on the earlier occasion the School, instructed the student that this mitigation could not be used again and may have instructed the student to obtain support from the DASS.
 This decision must always be confirmed by the DASS as some conditions will inevitably recur, sometimes without warning and mitigation may still be relevant.
-N8 Not accepted - the request for mitigation was submitted after the School's published deadline and the student has not provided any credible or compelling reason for the delayed submission.
+N8 Not accepted - the request for mitigation was submitted after the School's published deadline and the student has not provided any strong reason for the delayed submission.
 N9 Not accepted - other stated reason.
 [Note: Must be recorded.]

 Note: Examination Boards need only be informed of accepted, or provisionally accepted, requests for mitigation.
 The above codes must be used to provide an outcome of the decision to the student, where mitigation is not accepted.
-The Mitigating Circumstances Panel minutes and communication with the student may detail further explanation as to why a code is allocated.
+The minutes and communication with the student may detail further explanation as to why a code is allocated.